-One thing we hear a lot from our clients during a kitchen remodel is that they didn’t realize how many little decisions there would be to make along the way.
+One thing we hear a lot from our clients during a kitchen remodel is that they didn’t realize how many little decisions there would be along the way.
 Luckily, your Powell Construction designer can help you through all of them!
 Here are our top 5 suggestions for things to think about before you start a kitchen remodel.

 1. How do you use your kitchen?